CreasolTech/domoticz_lua_scripts/README.md

 Called every minute

 This script is designed for radiant systems:
 * it measures the temperature in each room, computes a derivative of a temperature to states if the house is warming or not (PID control) and regulates the heat pump power to satisfy the warming/cooling needs for the best comfort.
 * it's possible to define peak hours where power consumption should be limited, to give your contribution for electricity grid stabilization
-* if photovoltaic or wind generator is available, try to consume most energy from it, improving own consumption
+* if photovoltaic or wind generator is available, **try to consume most energy from renewable production plants**, improving self consumption
 * for each room it's possible to define a period where the set-temperature can be reduced (in Winter, or increased in Summera)
 [![alt Optimized management of Heat Pump EMMETI Mirai](https://images.creasol.it/heatpump_emmeti_modbus_solar_power_tracking.png "Heat pump optimized management with this script")](https://www.creasol.it/DomBusTH)